 Campus: North Manchester

-Job Responsibilities and Duties: This is a part-time teaching position (specialization in American politics), reporting through the department chair to the Dean of the College of Education and Social Sciences.
+Job Responsibilities and Duties: This is a part-time adjunct teaching position, reporting through the department chair to the Dean of the College of Pharmacy, Natural & Health Sciences.
+This individual will be responsible for teaching four sections of Principles of Biology I Lab during the Fall 2017 semester.

 Essential Job Functions:

-- Maintain professional effectiveness, which includes but is not limited to, intellectual integrity; professional currency; cooperation with all phases of the academic program; openness to learn about and adopt improved methods of teaching; and above all, a vital interest in student learning.
+- Maintain professional effectiveness, which include but are not limited to, high quality of scholarship; intellectual integrity; professional currency; cooperation of all phases of the academic program; openness to learn about and adopt improved methods of teaching; and above all, a vital interest in student learning.

 - Meeting assigned classes at the scheduled locations and for the scheduled durations